Bo Frese

-From vibe coding to professional AI-driven software development.
+What it actually takes to use AI on a codebase that matters.
 One day, hands-on, for experienced developers who are ready for the next step.

-This course is about the next step: what happens when you let AI loose on your real codebase?
-What does it demand in terms of discipline, structure, and understanding — and how do you avoid things going wrong?
-We use Claude Code as our example tool, but the same principles apply across GitHub Copilot, OpenAI Codex, and most other agentic AI development tools that run directly on your machine.
+That is what this course is about - the discipline, structure, and understanding that separates professional AI-assisted development from experimental use.
+We use Claude Code as our example tool, but the same principles apply across GitHub Copilot, OpenAI Codex, and most other agentic tools that run directly on your machine.

 You leave with something you've built, a clear methodology, and concrete tools to build the frameworks your organisation needs.